teajhaney/notification-microservices/services/orchestrator/README.md

 The Orchestrator Service is the central coordinator for the notification microservices architecture.
 It receives notification requests, orchestrates the entire notification flow, and publishes messages to RabbitMQ queues for processing by email and push notification services.

+> **✅ Status**: This service has been tested and is production-ready.
+It has been tested with email and push notification flows.

 ## 📋 Table of Contents

 - [Overview](#overview)